pwnwriter/wood/content/more/contact.md

 * Linkedln : @in/pwnwriter
 * Matrix: @pwnwriter:matrix[dot]org
 * Email : hey@pwnwriter[dot]xyz
-* Signal / Telegram : if you have my number
+* Signal : if you have my number